Cleaning your clothes, protecting your machine and SAVING YOU MONEY

 - Prolong the life of your washing machine by preventing limescale build-up.

 - Clean smelly bacteria from the machine.
-Run a maintenance cycle with 300 to 500g of Soda Crystals.
+Run a maintenance cycle with 300 to 500g of Soda Crystals in an empty machine on the hottest setting.
+More info.

 How much to use in the wash